Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 [customer.service@pixboost.com](mailto:customer.service@pixboost.com)

-18. If you fail to make payment we will send you a notification with a one week waiting notice.
-If payment is not made by the due date from notice, Pixboost reserves the right to terminate your account without further notice.
+18. If you fail to make payment we will send you a notification with a one-week waiting notice.
+If payment is not made by the due date from the notice, Pixboost reserves the right to terminate your account without further notice.

 19. If you wish to change your Plan you can do so at any time.
 The payment invoice will include only the last chosen Plan.
-For instance, if you have chosen the “L” Plan, but then decide to switch to the “S” Plan, at the end of the month you will be billed only the fee of the “S” Plan.
+For instance, if you have chosen the “Advanced” Plan, but then decide to switch to the “Basic” Plan, at the end of the month you will be billed only the fee of the “Basic” Plan.

 ## Service Level Agreement